Sonozuki/Persona4GoldenHelper/README.md

 ## Planned Pages
 * **Calender** - This page will contain: the weather, times skips, exam dates, and social link availability for each day.
-* **Weapons** - This page will contain all the weapons available in the game, sorted by user.
-It will also show their: attack, accuracy, effect, price, and how to obtain them.
 * **Costumes** - This page will contain all the constumes in the game, with their price and how to obtain them.
 * **Gardening** - This page will contain all the plants you can grow in the garden, as well as their products and the effects of those products.
 * **Items** - This page will contain all the items in the game (excluding accessories, weapons, and armor as they have dedicated pages), including their effect, and cost